 - Our staff

 - Any third party who you have authorised us to contact on your behalf

 - Any other parties required by law, in the course of the service agreement/contract with you or in the general administration of our business

 We store personal data according to good practice and standards set by our regulators the Law Society of Scotland, HMRC and any guidance that may be issued by the Information Commissioners Office.
 We take appropriate measures to secure personal data and protect it from loss, unauthorised disclosure or damage.
 We cannot guarantee the absolute security of your information given that no information system is one hundred percent secure.
 Where you send information to us we cannot be responsible for the networks that we do not control which include the internet and wireless portals.

 Some of our suppliers may have access to the personal data that we process when working with in the operation of our business for example an IT company providing software support.
 We do however, ensure that adequate procedures and protocols are in place for our suppliers.

 We keep our clients’ personal data for the following periods:

-- Private Client Department – Ten years after completion of the transaction;
+- Private Client Department – Twenty years after completion of the transaction

 - Conveyancing Department

-Sales – One year after completion of the transaction; and
+Sales – One year after completion of the transaction

 We will review and possibly delete your personal information following a period of 10 years after you have ceased to be our client.